lewi0332/udacity_bikeshare/README.md

         print("--> The data from this city did not include age.\n\n")
 ```

 Finally, the rubric requires the script to ask if the user would like to see raw data in groups of 5 rows.
-The .iloc[] gave me some trouble at first until I figured that I need to add a new argument in the function.
+The .iloc[] built into Pandas allows for this.

 ```
 def display_data(df, start):